-In the general courses a minimum of prescribed work is laid out for the first two years.
+In the general courses a minimum of prescribed work is

+laid out for the first two years.
 The whole of the work for the first year, and part of that of the second, is prescribed.
 The work for the rest of the course is elective.
 Within the limits of the prescribed work, moreover, the student is permitted a choice of lines of work.

-In choosing his electives, each student must select at least two subjects from list A, as majors.
+In choosing his electives, each student must select at least two subjects from the major electives.